jdblischak/jdb-conda/docs/create-recipe-github.md

     contains compiled code, the conda binary it creates will only be installable on the same operating system on which it was built.

+    If you need to create a recipe for a tag other than the most recent tag, specify the tag with `--git-tag <name-of-tag>`.

 1. Clean up the recipe:

-    a.
-Remove unnecessary comments
+    1) Remove unnecessary comments
-    b.
-Make sure the URL to the GitHub repo is correct in the about section.
+    1) Make sure the URL to the GitHub repo is correct in the about section.
-    c.
-Check that the license file(s) is/are included.
+    1) Check that the license file(s) is/are included.

 1. Build the packages with `conda build`: